daslearning-org/ai-img2sketch/README.md

 ```

 ## 📝 Next Plan
+* Add a feature to turn normal colour photo into black-&-white or a sketch style photo which will be added into the video (instead os using the original colour photo).
 * Users can manually change the required video resolution (current one does the best by taking the most suitable resolution for a given image).

 ## 🚀 Future Plan